-For this year, 12 verses (one a month for a year) have been chosen for each of three Vision 2026 themes of making disciples, being witnesses and growing leaders, hence 36 verses in all.
+Memory verses are chosen each year for each of three Vision 2026 themes of making disciples, being witnesses and growing leaders; 36 verses in all across the 12 months.

-The idea is that, in 2020, we shall find a way of concluding this Bible Challenge.
-I commend the booklet an the prayer diary to the Diocese as a way of growing as disciples of Jesus Christ.
+I commend the memory verses; the booklet and the prayer diary to the Diocese as a way of growing as disciples of Jesus Christ.

 Ordering 'Knowing Your Scriptures Better'

-The 'Knowing Your Scriptures Better'' booklet is suitable for a wide age range and people at all levels of the discipleship journey, will be distributed to all who attend the Primary Visitations as well as other key events this year.
+The 'Knowing Your Scriptures Better'' booklet is suitable for a wide age range and people at all levels of the discipleship journey.
+Order via this link here.